 2. Replace single-use packaging with reusable or refillable packaging.

-3. Encourage design of packaging to be recyclable.
+3. Encourage packaging design to be recyclable.

 4. Increase packaging waste recycling.